Ryen-042/Youtube-Downloader/README.md

 - `pip install pytube`
 ## Known Issues:
 - Some streams cannot be downloaded for some reason.
 Any stream with a size of `0.01 MB` cannot be downloaded so don't choose them.
-- Don't select `merge_option` with videos that have titles in strange languages (like Chinese) or that have accent marks (like `façade` in French).
-Arabic accents (diacritics) are okay though.